 Table of Contents

-Don’t Run From a Black Bear
+Why You Shouldn’t Run From a Black Bear

 Bears Are Wild Animals and Unpredictable

 Even hikers with a lot of backcountry wilderness experience can’t always expect a bear to be predictable.
-Bears are wild animals, they are to be respected.
+Bears are wild animals; they are to be respected.